 All research activities that include a clinical trial should undertake a Risk Assessment.
 As part of the notification process to Risk and Assurance, you must have completed a Risk Assessment.
 You must email email@example.com and include “Clinical Trial Notification” as the title.

-Your email should include details of the clinical trial, any applicable contract and the completed risk assessment before ECU can submit the information to RiskCover for notification and acceptance.
-If this has not occurred,insurance cover will not apply for the clinical trial.
+Your email should include the completed Clinical Trial Application form above, any applicable contract and acompleted risk assessment before ECU can submit the information to Unimutual for notification and acceptance.
+If this has not occurred, insurance cover will not apply for the clinical trial.
 Please allow up to fifteen (15) working days for the notification to be reviewed and response or confirmation provided.

 Please leave a comment about your rating so we can better understand how we might improve the page.